Jacob Adler: New York

 Returning to New York, he and Thomashefsky jointly leased The People's Theater, intending to use it on different nights of the week.
-Adler, exhausted from his Russian trip, was often leaving his nights unused, and Thomashefsky offered to buy him out for $10,000 on the condition that he would not return to performing in New York.
+Adler, exhausted from his Russian trip, often left his nights unused, and Thomashefsky offered to buy him out for $10,000 on the condition that he would not return to performing in New York.
 Adler was so insulted that the two did not speak for months, even though at the time they were living across a courtyard from one another, and could see into each other's St. Mark's Place apartments.
-Adler decided to perform Tolstoy's The Power of Darkness, and decided that he would do his own translation from Russian to Yiddish.
-The play was a great success, the first successful production of a Tolstoy play in the U.S., and Thomashefsky was so obviously happy for Adler that their friendship was renewed.
+Adler decided to perform Tolstoy's The Power of Darkness, translating it himself from Russian to Yiddish.
+The play was a great success—the first successful production of a Tolstoy play in the U.S.—and Thomashefsky was so obviously happy for Adler that their friendship was renewed.
 Adler followed with equally successful productions of Gordin's dramatization of Tolstoy's Resurrection and the Gordin original The Homeless.

 The Grand Theatre, some time before 1906.

-In 1904 Adler had the Grand Theater built in what was to be the Yiddish Theater District at the corner of Bowery and Canal Street, the first purpose-built Yiddish theater in New York.
+In 1904 Adler had the Grand Theater built, in what was to be the Yiddish Theater District at the corner of Bowery and Canal Street: the first purpose-built Yiddish theater in New York.
 His wife Sara had branched out to do her own plays at the Novelty Theater in Brooklyn, and the family had taken up residence in a four-story brownstone, with an elevator, in the East Seventies.
 (They would later move one more time, to Riverside Drive.)
 Around this time Lincoln Steffens wrote a piece saying that Yiddish theater in New York had eclipsed English-language theater in quality.

 This golden age was not to last.
-The years 1905–1908 saw half a million new Jewish immigrants to New York, and once again the largest audience for Yiddish theater was for lighter fare.
-Adler hung on, but the Thomashefskys were making a fortune at the Thalia; plays with titles like Minke the Servant Girl were far outdrawing fare like Gordin's Dementia Americana (1909).
+The years 1905–1908 saw half a million new Jewish immigrants to New York, and once again the largest audience for Yiddish theater clamored for lighter fare.
+While Adler hung on, the Thomashefskys were making a fortune at the Thalia: plays with titles like Minke the Servant Girl were far outdrawing fare like Gordin's Dementia Americana (1909).
 It would be 1911 before Adler scored another major success, this time with Tolstoy's The Living Corpse (also known as Redemption), translated into Yiddish by Leon Kobrin.